beorc/scopie_rails/README.md

 ScopieRails provides Rails integration for [Scopie][s].

-Among other things it adds a 'controller' method to scopies.
+Among other things it adds a `controller` method to scopies.

 ## Thanks